Approximation of wave packets on the real line: Introduction

 In designing a spectral method, we first need to pick basis functions that approximate the solution to equation \eqref{eq:SE}.
 In this paper, we restrict our focus to systems that are orthonormal in $\LL_{2}(\R)$ and have banded skew-Hermitian differentiation matrices.
 When the basis has a skew-Hermitian differentiation matrix, the solution operator is naturally unitary, so the Born interpretation of quantum mechanics is respected.
 As a result, these methods are also \emph{stable by design} \cite{hairer2016numerical,iserles2014skew}.

 Heller in 1976 proposed that the solutions to the semi-classical TDSE can be approximated by Gaussian type functions i.e.~wave packets \cite{heller1976time}.
-In 1980 Hagedorn proved for time independent wave packets with fixed width $\sim \varepsilon^{1/2}$ that a representation of the solution by wave packets has an $\LL_{2}$ error of $\mathcal{O}\left(\varepsilon^{1/2}\right)$ \cite{hagedorn1980semiclassical}.
-A similar result for travelling wave packets was proved by Lubich in 2008 \cite{lubich2008quantum}.
-Thus, wave packets are a good approximation to the solution to semi-classical TDSE.
-In fact, for a quadratic potential, they yield an exact solution to equation \eqref{eq:SE} \cite{lubich2008quantum}.
+Hagedorn proved error bounds for time dependent wave packets in 1980 \cite{hagedorn1980semiclassical}.
+Lubich in 2008, proved that for travelling wave packets with fixed width $\sim \varepsilon^{1/2}$ that a representation of the solution by wave packets has an $\LL_{2}$ error of $\mathcal{O}\left(\varepsilon^{1/2}\right)$ for time intervals of size $t \sim 1$ \cite{lubich2008quantum}.
+Thus, wave packets are a good first approximation to the solution to semi-classical TDSE.
+In fact, for a quadratic potential with Gaussian initial data, they yield an exact solution to equation \eqref{eq:SE} \cite{lubich2008quantum}.
 Thus, a major yardstick for the suitability of basis functions for equation \eqref{eq:SE} is how well they approximate wave packets.